weilerss/Python-Class/README.md

 # Python-Class
-projects and coding for class
+Projects and coding for class